hexawyz/Exo/Docs/Razer DeathAdder V2 Pro.md

 The command is quite easy to understand here, as it seems to take a single byte (unlike Power Saving ?).
-Similar to brightness, the value is expressed from 0% to 100% in the UI, but from 0 to 255 in the commands. e.g. The last iteration has byte `0C`, which was obtained by setting low power mode back to 5 minutes.
+Similar to brightness, the value is expressed from 0% to 100% in the UI, but from 0 to 255 in the commands. e.g. The last iteration has byte `0C`, which was obtained by setting low power mode back to 5 percent.
 100*12/255 = 4.70, which is close to 5.

 ### Brightness